-- Ownership interest is based on the value of the unit relative to other units in the unit title development.
-It is used to calculate levies for the capital improvement fund.6 - By default, the utility interest is the same as the ownership interest.
+- 15. The UTBC levies each member using either the member's ownership interest or utility interest based on the units they own and the purpose of the levy: - Ownership interest is based on the value of the unit relative to other units in the unit title development.
+It is used to calculate levies for the capital improvement fund. - By default, the utility interest is the same as the ownership interest.
 The UTBC uses it to calculate levies for the operating account, long-term maintenance fund and any contingency fund.
 It can assign a different utility interest to different units to reflect their varying costs.
 The differences in interest can target a particular service or amenity.
 For instance, a UTBC may assign higher utility interest to apartments on the top floor of a development to reflect additional costs of plumbing and lifts associated with those apartments.